nfabacus/market-on-block/README.md

-# Market on Block
+# Shop on the Block
 Demo dapp with React and Solidity

+Simple online shop concept on Ethereum blockchain

 ## User Stories
 - Sellers can create sales contracts
+    - Only one seller at the moment :white_check_mark:
-- Sellers can add a list of products
+- Sellers can add a list of products :white_check_mark:
-- Purchasers can make payments and order products.
+- Purchasers can make payments and order products. :white_check_mark:
-- Each order tracks the order status.
+- Each order tracks the order status. :white_check_mark:
-- Payments are released from the contract automatically when purchasers set the order status as 'received'.
+- Payments are released from the contract automatically when purchasers set the order status as 'received'. :white_check_mark:

+## Future Stories and ToDos
+- Events not working for auto-updating the data on ui - to be fixed.
+- Seller can delete products.
+- Refactoring app-ui
+  - Maybe add Redux
+- User's physical address should not be recorded to the blockchain for privacy reasons, so maybe store it in a normal database (e.g. mongoDB) accessible by authenticated server.

+## Structure
-## app-ui folder
+### app-ui folder
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This app is ejected from create-react-app.

-## SalesContract folder
+### SalesContract folder
 This section was bootstrapped with Truffle init.
 It contains a Smart Contract (SalesContract.sol) under the contracts folder.